ivkosh/rdbl/README.md

 rdbl.erl - Erlang readability library
 -------------------------------------
-[Inspired by readability.js by arc90]
+[Inspired by readability.js of arc90]

 This is Erlang version of readability.js with my modifications.
 Library uses mochiweb_html to parse HTML-content.

 Installation
 ------------
-cd src/
+cd src/ && make
-make

 Examples
 --------